Sre26/Final_Project_FunRobo25/README.md

 ## Setting up your PC

-- You can complete this assignment on any computer OS: Mac, Windows, Linux, etc. All you need is Python 3 interpreter (code was tested using Python 3.10).
+- This can be opened on any computer OS: Mac, Windows, Linux, etc. All you need is Python 3 interpreter (code was tested using Python 3.10).

 #### Step 0 (Optional): Install VScode
-- Install Visual Studio Code (I strongly recommend using this, if you don’t already do.
-It’s the best IDE in my humble opinion)
+- Install Visual Studio Code
 - Follow the instructions [here to install.](https://code.visualstudio.com/download)